 Royal Botanic Gardens is a recognised leader in water conservation for large landscapes.
-Since 1994, we’ve reduced water consumption at Royal Botanic Gardens by more than 60%.
+Since 1994, we’ve reduced water consumption at the Royal Botanic Gardens Melbourne by more than 60 per cent.

-With more than 10,000 species and 50,000 individual plants at Royal Botanic Gardens Melbourne – including trees and plants of great cultural value; many irreplaceable, endangered or even extinct in the wild – it is important that the survival of these plants is guaranteed by an adequate supply of water.
+With more than 10,000 species and 50,000 individual plants at Melbourne Gardens – including trees and plants of great cultural value; many irreplaceable, endangered or even extinct in the wild – it is important that the survival of these plants is guaranteed by an adequate supply of water.

 Turf areas are being converted to warm-season grasses such as Kikuyu, which are more water efficient than cool-season turf like Ryegrass.
-Warm-season grasses typically use up to 30% less water than cool-season species.
+Warm-season grasses typically use up to 30 per cent less water than cool-season species.

 A weather-based irrigation scheduling system is also employed that accounts for plant requirements, climatic conditions, soil water-holding capacity and rooting depths to maintain plant health, rather than promote excessive growth.
 This means that plants are not watered too frequently – increasing the opportunities to make best use of any rainfall.
 Efficient irrigation scheduling means that the right amount of water is applied at the right time.

-Royal Botanic Gardens uses water-sensitive design principles for all new landscape areas.
+Water-sensitive design principles are used in all new landscape areas.
 The Water Conservation Garden, indigenous plant landscape at Long Island, and Guilfoyle’s Volcano are key examples of this approach.

 Strategic Water Plan

-The Strategic Water Plan Management Plan 2012–2016 commits the Royal Botanic Gardens to implementing an integrated approach to water management that maintains biodiversity, minimises consumption, evaluates and utilises alternative water sources and demonstrates leadership in efficient water use.
+The Strategic Water Management Plan (2012–2016) commits the Royal Botanic Gardens to implementing an integrated approach to water management that maintains biodiversity, minimises consumption, evaluates and utilises alternative water sources and demonstrates leadership in efficient water use.